Backing up file system data

 Select an SLA policy

-to choose an SLA policy for that item.
+SLA policy for that item.

 You can choose from the following options: Gold, Silver, or Bronze.
 Each policy type has different frequencies and retention rates as shown in the following picture:If you want to define a new SLA policy, select SLA Policies pane, click Add SLA Policy, and define your policy preferences.
 To edit an existing policy with custom retention and frequency rates, click the edit icon and define your preferences.
 Click Save to commit your changes..
 In the